 Belle shifted its principal activity from mining and oil exploration to property development when it developed Tagaytay Highlands in 1989.
-Residential projects in Tagaytay City include Pinecrest Village, The Villas, The Belle View and The Woodlands.
-Residential projects in Batangas comprise the Midlands and Greenlands development areas.
-Among the Midlands residential projects are Alta Mira, Lakeview Heights and Lakeside Fairways.
-Greenlands residential projects are Plantation Hills and four subdivisions of Saratoga Hills.
+The initial development of Tagaytay Highlands in 1989 was situated in Tagaytay City.
+Residential developments by Belle in Tagaytay City have been completed.
+These include Pinecrest Village, The Villas, The Belle View and The Woodlands.